kukuu/AI-ML-LLM-NLP-integration/AI-ML-tools.md

   - LangChain (orchestration) for workflow automation (e.g., connecting to Supabase/Sensors).

   - Embedding Models: OpenAI’s text-embedding-3-small or BAAI/bge-small-en-v1.5 (for semantic search).

+- Vector Database:
+  - Supabase Vector (PostgreSQL PGVector extension) or Pinecone (for scalable storage of embeddings).

+  - Data Pipeline:

+      - AWS Lambda (triggered by sensor data updates) to preprocess and feed data to the LLM.

+      - Supabase Webhooks (to detect new meter readings/events).

+      - For Enhanced Digital Twin Features:

+  - Real-time Analytics:

+    - TimescaleDB (time-series extension for Supabase) to optimize sensor data storage.

+- Predictive AI:

+    - PyTorch/TensorFlow (custom models for anomaly detection) + LangChain Agents (for action recommendations).